Your Top 5 Air Scrubber Questions – Answered

 Does Air Scrubber Technology Use Ozone?

 It depends on the scrubber.
-Some versions do use very small amounts of ozone, but the levels are well below the US EPA exposure limits and comparable to what can be be found outside in nature.
+Some versions do use small amounts of ozone, but the levels are well below the U.S. EPA exposure limits and comparable to what can be found outside in nature.
 If you do decide to get an air scrubber, just make sure your unit is installed by a professional technician to ensure safety.

 Will an Air Scrubber Tank My Energy Bills?

-Believe it or not, air scrubbers use fewer than 20 watts of electricity, which means a standard lightbulb is using three times the energy.
+Believe it or not, air scrubbers use fewer than 20 watts of electricity, which means a standard lightbulb is using 3 times the energy.
 Additionally, by cleaning the air that cycles through your HVAC system, an air scrubber can actually help make your home comfort systems run more efficiently.